 Old Town Scottsdale, Maricopa County (resort-corridor destination)

 Single-unit upscale steakhouse, 6,200 sf, 95 seats, $185 average ticket, 42 staff, ADLLC Series 12 full-alcohol restaurant license, premium wine program with temperature-controlled cellar.
-A kitchen fire during March peak season — spring training plus snowbird peak overlap — triggered by ventilation hood failure activated Ansul suppression plus sprinkler, causing dining-room smoke damage and a 75-day closure.
-Spring-training peak-season BI claim ran 1.8x off-season equivalent.
+When the operator brought us in for a fresh review, the dec page from their prior program showed standard restaurant BI and a generic inventory cap.
+Then a kitchen fire during March peak season — spring training plus snowbird peak overlap — triggered by ventilation hood failure activated Ansul suppression plus sprinkler, causing dining-room smoke damage and a 75-day closure.
+Spring-training peak-season lost-income coverage (BI) claim ran 1.8x off-season equivalent.
 The wine cellar faced partial loss from temperature-control failure during the HVAC outage.
-The BI sub-limit on wine inventory capped well below pre-loss value.
+The BI sub-limit (a cap inside the policy) on wine inventory capped well below pre-loss value.

 We re-read the operator profile on video — Series 12 license framework, premium wine inventory scheduling, peak-season BI cycle, Maricopa County rising-venue trajectory.
-We mapped the wine cellar inventory against scheduled-property coverage with a separate sub-limit rather than relying on the standard BI inventory cap.
+We mapped the wine cellar inventory against scheduled-property coverage (items listed individually on the policy at their real value) with a separate sub-limit rather than relying on the standard BI inventory cap.
 We extended the BI tower against actual snowbird-plus-spring-training peak recovery reality, not the commercial-line 6-12 month default.

 Property and BI settled within the tower; the wine cellar gap drove $80K out-of-pocket exposure before the program rebuild.
-Arizona Civil Rights Act earned-paid-sick-time compliance under Ariz.
-Rev. Stat. § 23-364 during phased reopening drove EPLI documentation discipline.
+Earned-paid-sick-time compliance under the Arizona Fair Wages and Healthy Families Act (Prop 206), Ariz.
+Rev. Stat. §§ 23-371–23-375, during phased reopening drove employee-claim coverage (EPLI) documentation discipline.
 Operator now carries scheduled-property wine cellar coverage with separate sub-limit plus extended BI sized to peak-season recovery plus Prop 206 sick-time accrual documentation.